 Attachment inhibitors prevent HIV from attaching to host T cells and other immune cells; thus they are unable to enter those cells.

-Sites of Drug Action on Life Cycle of HIV
+Sites of Medication Action on Life Cycle of HIV

-Drugs used to treat HIV infection were developed based on the life cycle of HIV.
-These drugs prevent HIV entry into its target cells or inhibit the three enzymes (reverse transcriptase, integrase, and protease) that the virus uses to replicate.
+Medications used to treat HIV infection were developed based on the life cycle of HIV.
+These medications prevent HIV entry into its target cells or inhibit the three enzymes (reverse transcriptase, integrase, and protease) that the virus uses to replicate.

 Did You Know...

-Treatment is most effective when two or more drugs are given in combination.
-These combinations of drugs are often referred to as combination antiretroviral therapy (cART). cART is used because
+Treatment is most effective when two or more medications are given in combination.
+These combinations of medications are often referred to as combination antiretroviral therapy (cART). cART is used because

 Combinations help prevent the development of drug resistance.